robbles/turk/doc/overview.rst

 * Encouraging and simplifying collaboration between developers using different programming languages, frameworks and technologies

-Since Turk exists to simplify the task of reliably connecting a device or application to web interfaces, most of these goals can be summarized as follows:
+Since the Turk framework exists to simplify the task of reliably connecting a device or application to web interfaces, most of these goals can be summarized as follows:
 Turk should be simple to learn, use, and extend.
-Making the framework over-complicated or difficult to use would mostly defeat the purpose of using it, after all.
+Making the framework over-complicated or difficult to use would mostly defeat the purpose of using it.

 Who Uses It?